 Governmental activities.
-Governmental activities decreased the Town's net position by \$2,318.
-The decrease in net position was primarily the result of current year expenses in the Project fund exceeding current year revenues.
-The Town of Seagrove did not receive grant funding for fiscal year ending June 30, 2020 as compared to last year in which it received \$350,000 in grants.
-The Town also continues to expend funds in Grocery, Furniture Sapona Operation Expansion Project Fund for capital projects at the
+Governmental activities increased the Town's net position by \$60,193.
+The increase in net position was primarily the result of an increase in current year property tax revenues in the General Fund and an increase in contributions in the Project fund.
+The Town of Seagrove did not receive grant funding in the Grocery, Furniture Sapona Operation Expansion Project Fund for fiscal year ending June 30, 2021.
+The Town also continues to expend funds in Grocery, Furniture Sapona Operation

-Luck's Cannery Facility and provide more available lease space for businesses.
+Expansion Project Fund for capital projects at the Luck's Cannery Facility and provide more available lease space for businesses.
 Management believes healthy investment in the Town will result in additional revenues, adding to the Town's net position by investing in capital assets which were largely funded by cultural, recreational and economic development grant revenues.
 The Town continues to seek further funding by grant revenue and donations.
 Many of the Town's residents were hit hard by circumstances surrounding COVID-19 and there is some uncertainty surrounding the financial impact for the Town.
-However, for the current fiscal year tax revenue remained steady though we may not fully realize the effects until the next fiscal year.
-Town management acknowledges that 2020 was a successful year and plans on improving upon these approaches as a long-term strategy to realize continued fiscal health.
+However, for the current fiscal year tax revenue increased.
+Town management acknowledges that 2021 was a successful year and plans on improving upon these approaches as a long-term strategy to realize continued fiscal health.